 - Try new activities and expand their horizons on trips.
 Something as simple as walking to the grocery store is an adventure in a new destination.

-3. Master the Travel Game and Be a Happy Traveler
+3. Happy Travelers Know How to Master the Travel Game

 Happy travelers are savvy but they also continually refine their techniques.
 They realize when they can find better travel value and when to “let go.”
 Happy travelers utilize automated processes to simplify travel.

-- Rather than always seek the lowest price, happy travelers recognize value.
+- Rather than always seek lower airfares and the lowest prices for other travel components, happy travelers recognize value.
+Saving time and stress might be worth paying al little more.
 Rock bottom rates are often associated with inferior service.
 On the other hand, happy travelers are savvy and recognize when quality travel suppliers offer deals.

 - Happy travelers confirm trip itinerary components, at least the day prior to travel but often much further in advance.
 Many travel problems are preventable and it is easier to resolve issues before they occur rather than in real time.

 - Happy travelers use electronic checkin for flights.
-Combining this technique with carryon only baggage, minimize time in airports and optimize happy travel time.
+Combining this technique with carryon only baggage, savvy travelers minimize time in airports and optimize happy travel time.

 - When renting cars, use loyalty programs to skip lines and proceed directly to reserved vehicles.